OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 Several restrictions apply.

 - Applicable only to online-meeting service providers.
-- Currently in preview so this feature shouldn't be used in production add-ins.
 - At present, Android is the only supported client.
 Support on iOS is coming soon.
 - Only admin-installed add-ins will appear on the meeting compose screen, replacing the default Teams or Skype option.
 User-installed add-ins won't activate.
 - The add-in icon should be in grayscale using hex code `#919191` or its equivalent in [other color formats](https://convertingcolors.com/hex-color-919191.html).